 Initially proposed as a concept to interested stakeholders in December of 2015, the Bike Education and Skills Training (BEST) Program has rapidly evolved into a very successful and innovative school based cycling program that is in high demand from school divisions across Winnipeg.

 After an initial meeting of interested stakeholders in the fall of 2015, a steering committee was struck, consisting of those organizations willing and able to provide funding, in kind support, or relevant professional advice.
 Four organizations agreed to be a part of this initial steering committee – Manitoba Public Insurance, The WRENCH, Bike Winnipeg, and Green Action Centre.
-Staff from the Seven Oaks School Division also sit on the steering committee as the BEST program host.
+Staff from the Seven Oaks School Division also sit on the steering committee as the original pilot school division.
 The committee has been responsible for developing the program and curriculum, collecting and evaluating data, and managing its coordination.

-Since the pilot began, more than 5,000 students in 13 Seven Oaks schools have participated in the BEST program!
+Since the pilot began, more than 7,000 students in 20 middle schools in Winnipeg have participated in the BEST program!

 To date, the program has been a real success, with many anecdotes of children learning to ride, gaining the confidence to use their bikes in their neighbourhood, and also the freedom of being on a bike with their classmates in the community.
 Preliminary evaluation demonstrates improving student knowledge and skills, as well as suggesting that the program is leading to a much greater likelihood of children biking to school.
 We are hopeful that we will see positive growth in the number of students in Winnipeg receiving training in the BEST program in the years ahead, as well as an associated rise in the numbers of students using bicycles as a method of sustainable transportation in our city.

 The program is currently taking place in all middle schools in Seven Oaks School Division, Louis Riel School Division, and St. James-Assiniboia School Division.